 How many grants does Broken Tails award per year?

 Broken Tails is a small charity.
 It started in September 2012.
-Between then and 10/2015, we have awarded 33 grants or about 10 a year.
+Between then and 10/2015, we awarded 33 grants or about 10 a year.
 The size and quantity of our grants depend on the size and number of our annual donations.

 In your eligibility requirements it says dogs that are used for “sport” are not eligible to receive a Broken Tails grant.
 Can you elaborate what you mean by sport?